socfortress/LINUX-DETECT-PERSISTENCE-STARTUP-INJECTION-COPILOT-ACTION/README.md

-## Detect Persistence Startup Injection
+## Detect-Persistence-Startup-Injection.sh

-This script scans for malicious persistence mechanisms in startup files and shell configurations, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script scans for malicious persistence mechanisms in startup files and shell configurations, providing a JSON-formatted output for integration with your SIEM.

 ### Overview